nexx512/node-vcontrol/README.md

 VControlD client to connect to a running [VControlD](https://github.com/openv/vcontrold) service.
 The client can read data from the service by sending a `get` command or write data by sending a `set` command.

+Details on how to set up the hard- and software to get a VControlD server running can be found in the [OpenV-Wiki](https://github.com/openv/openv/wiki).

+## Disclaimer

+You use this software at your own risk.
+I can not be held liably for anything that happens, including any damage, to your heating system by the use of this software.

 ## Installation

 install with npm